ysrinria/MiRA/README.md

 <sup>3</sup> Pusan National University, South Korea

 #### Contact: seong-ro.yoon@inria.fr
-> We are actively conducting interdisciplinary research in affective computing and related fields, and are always open to discussions and collaborations.
+> We are actively conducting interdisciplinary research at the intersection of affective computing and related fields, and are always open to discussions and collaborations.
 Feel free to reach out!

 <p align="center">
   <img src="assets/fig1_frame_marginal_modules.png" width="70%">